Justaway41/notes/Prashanna Babas Final Word.md

 - **What:** Turns the grayscale image into a black-and-white (binary) image by calculating a local threshold for each small region.
 - **Why:** Works well even if the lighting is uneven, making the text stand out more clearly.
 - **How to Present:**
-  - Explain: “Instead of using a single threshold for the whole image, this method adapts to different lighting in different parts of the document.
-This is very useful for old or poorly scanned Nepali documents, where some areas might be lighter or darker.”
+  - Tell the teachers: “We used adaptive Gaussian thresholding instead of a global method because Nepali scanned documents often have uneven lighting, faded ink, or shadows.
+This technique looks at each small region of the image and calculates the best threshold locally, making even poorly lit or aged documents readable.
+It’s particularly effective for Devanagari script, where clarity of each stroke matters.”

 ---